FermedePommerieux/rpi-mailai/mailai/README.md

 `/etc/mailai/config.cfg` and `/var/lib/mailai/config.cfg`.
 A reference document
 is available under [`examples/config.cfg`](../examples/config.cfg).

+### LLM warm-up and healthcheck timeouts

+The `llm` section of `config.cfg` controls how the embedded llama.cpp runtime is initialised.
+In addition to the model location and threading parameters, three timeouts guard the warm-up and healthcheck sequence:

+- `load_timeout_s` (default **120s**) – caps how long the GGUF model may take to load during start-up before MailAI aborts the attempt.
+- `warmup_completion_timeout_s` (default **10s**) – limits the inference window
+  for the warm-up completion that verifies the model can answer a trivial prompt.
+- `healthcheck_timeout_s` (default **5s**) – bounds the execution time for the
+  `mailai-health-llm` probe that revalidates the warm-up sentinel.

+Increase these values when running larger models or slower storage where the initial load might exceed the defaults.
+The sample configuration documents recommended overrides for Raspberry Pi deployments.

 ## IMAP YAML Configuration

 MailAI stores its configuration and diagnostics inside the IMAP account under a